Andrew-Cutlip/RL-News-Recommendation/data/New Data/readme.txt

 The news_articles.py file gets at most 100 of the top articles at the current time that are in language="en" for each of the following English speaking countries ['au','ca','gb','nz','us'].
+This can't be done in a single loop and will throw an exception for reaching the daily limit.

 business: 287 articles